Purpose

 - Version portability and deployment targets

-These topics belong to the shell and routing system:
+These topics belong to the shell and routing system:- How new pages register in navigation

 - Sidebar label control